Lantana Gold Plants: Add Golden Beauty to Your Garden

 Water moderately, allowing the soil to dry out slightly between waterings.
 Avoid overwatering, as these plants are drought-tolerant once established. - Can these plants tolerate frost?

 These plants are hardy in USDA zones 8 to 11 and are not frost-tolerant.
-In colder climates, consider growing them in containers that can be moved indoors during winter. - What kind of fertilizer should I use?
+In colder climates, consider growing them in containers that can be moved indoors during winter. - What kind of fertilizer should I use for optimal blooms?

 Plant in full sun (at least 6-8 hours of direct sunlight daily), provide well-drained soil, and deadhead spent flowers regularly to encourage continuous blooming.